 Research in Economics

-At present my research focuses on innovation and IP, with particular attention to open models of innovation.
-Other areas of interest include two-sided/platform industries (e.g. Operating Systems, Search Engines), and research on happiness and well-being.
+My research focused on innovation and intellectual property.
+I was particularly interested in how innovation and creativity could happen in the absence of monopoly rights like copyright and patents.
+Other areas of interest included two-sided/platform industries (e.g. Operating Systems, Search Engines), and research on happiness and well-being.

-More information about his economics research can be found in the economics section.
+More information can be found in the economics section.